MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \emph{Method call deletion}~\cite{pit, mull}.
-Calls to void methods can be deleted without making the program invalid.
+Calls to void methods can be deleted without invalidating the program.
 Deleting non-void calls is not supported (in existing work or in \ourTool), as their return values are typically used elsewhere in the program (e.g., in assignments or expressions), and removing them would result in a syntactically incorrect program.
 Such cases are better handled by the \emph{\ac{MRR}} operator.

-The \emph{\ac{MNR}}~\cite{pit} operator is a specific type of deletion operator for methods that are a member of a class.
+The \emph{\ac{MNR}}~\cite{pit} operator is a specific type of deletion operator for methods that are members of a class.
 It deletes the method call while preserving the receiver object.
 To avoid type errors, the receiver must have the same type as the method's return value.
-This operator can be applied to non-void methods in Dafny.
+Moreover, the operator can only be applied to non-void methods in Dafny.

-\emph{Field initialization.} Finally, there are two operators that initialize class fields with arbitrary values.
+\emph{Field initialization.} Finally, there are two operators that initialize class fields with arbitrary values through deletion.

-The first targets fields initialized at declaration~\cite{pit}.
+The first targets fields initialized at the declaration~\cite{pit}.
 Dafny does not provide specific default values for each type but ensures that variables of certain types, called \emph{auto-initializable}, always hold legal values.
 While it ensures these values are legal, it does not define fixed defaults for each type, assigning arbitrary values.
-This feature does not work for user-defined classes, as they are not auto-initializable.
-Also, Dafny allows only constants to be initialized at declaration.
+This feature does not work for user-defined classes, as they are not auto-initializable, and only works for constant fields, as Dafny allows only constants to be initialized at declaration.

-The second, implemented by MuJava~\cite{muJava2005, muJavaClassLevelOperators}, deletes a class's constructor.
-Java automatically generates a default constructor that initializes fields with default values.
+The second, implemented by MuJava~\cite{muJava2005, muJavaClassLevelOperators}, deletes a class's constructor, since Java automatically generates a default constructor that initializes fields with default values.
 Dafny also supports automatic constructor creation, but these are invoked without parentheses, e.g., \texttt{new Car} instead of \texttt{new Car()}.
 Applying this operator to a Dafny program would invalidate it, as constructor calls with parentheses would not be valid.
-An alternative is to delete the constructor body, allowing fields to remain initialized with arbitrary values.
+An alternative is to delete the constructor body, allowing fields to be initialized with arbitrary values.